 Summer garden (vegetables) and summer orchard (fruit) shares are offered separately, as well as sold in half share and full share sizes.
 Getting both fruits and vegetables is always our recommendation for the most diversified taste of the entire season.

 The winter storage season begins where the late summer season ends.
 The shorter days and cold nights limit the fresh items that we are able to produce in the field, but we do as much as the season and weather will allow.
 There is only one share size.
-Share pack outs are every other week.
+Share pack outs and deliveries are once per month.

 Late season field greens, lettuces, and spinach are harvested as long as weather will allow.
-Later December we add fresh broccoli and alfalfa sprouts.
+Later December we add freshsunflower and pea shoots.

 Also included are many varieties of carrots, sweet onions, beets, turnips, garlic and potatoes, along with winter squash and pie pumpkins.
 Herbs consist more of the hearty winter types: parsley, cilantro, sage, rosemary among other perennials.